The Inspection: Production

 In June 2021, it was announced Jeremy Pope, Gabrielle Union, Bokeem Woodbine and Raúl Castillo had joined the cast of the film, with Elegance Bratton directing from a screenplay he wrote, with Gamechanger Films set to produce, and A24 set to produce and distribute.
 Principal photography concluded by November 2021.

 Music

 Bratton enlisted Animal Collective to compose and perform a score for the film.
 The soundtrack album, which features a collaboration with Indigo De Souza titled "Wish I Knew You", was released on November 18.
+Art pop musician Serpentwithfeet composed "The Hands", featured in the film's end credits.

 Release

 The film had its world premiere at the 2022 Toronto International Film Festival on September 8, 2022.
 It also screened at the 60th New York Film Festival on October 14, 2022.
 It was released in the United States on November 18, 2022.

 The film was released for VOD on January 24, 2023, followed by a Blu-ray and DVD release on February 21, 2023.